 - Monitor disease activity and therapeutic response

 Most laboratory tests used for IBD diagnosis are nonspecific; however, the following tests can help to identify inflammation associated with IBD.
 Definitive diagnosis of IBD typically involves imaging and endoscopic evaluation.

-The American College of Gastroenterology (ACG), European Society for Pediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN), and North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (NASPGHAN) recommend that initial laboratory testing for IBD include a CBC.
+The American College of Gastroenterology (ACG), the European Society for Pediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN), and the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (NASPGHAN) recommend that initial laboratory testing for IBD include a CBC.
 CBC results may reveal anemia and increased platelet counts in patients with IBD.

-Measurement of fecal calprotectin, a calcium-binding protein, is useful to screen for intestinal inflammation associated with disease activity (eg, at initial presentation or relapse).
-Fecal calprotectin testing is a noninvasive substitute for endoscopy if the procedure is unavailable or unfeasible.
+Measurement of fecal calprotectin, a calcium-binding protein, is useful to screen for intestinal inflammation associated with disease activity (eg, at initial presentation or relapse). , , Fecal calprotectin testing is a noninvasive substitute for endoscopy if the procedure is unavailable or unfeasible.
 Fecal calprotectin is considered among the most useful of the inflammatory markers for IBD.
 Concentrations of fecal calprotectin have been found to correlate well with the level of mucosal inflammation, and a normal fecal calprotectin result has a high negative predictive value for IBD.
 Fecal calprotectin measurement can also be used as a screening test to help distinguish between IBD and irritable bowel syndrome (IBS).
 A negative fecal calprotectin result and a low pretest probability of disease may be sufficient to rule out a diagnosis of IBD.